Derrick Rose: 2011–12 season: ACL tear

+On March 5, 2012, Rose tied his season-high with 35 points against the Philadelphia 76ers, including a basket with 20 seconds left to seal a 96–91 win.
+Philadelphia coach Doug Collins tried to have defensive specialists Jrue Holiday, Andre Iguodala and Evan Turner take turns guarding Rose, but to little effect, as he hit a series of spectacular shots and added eight assists to announce his return to MVP form.
+On March 7, Rose confirmed his clutch reputation as he hit a step back fadeaway jumper to beat the buzzer against the Milwaukee Bucks, handing the Bulls a 106–104 win.
+He recorded another double-double with 30 points and 11 assists.
+The Bulls ended the season on a high, winning 18 out of their last 20 games, as Rose averaged 21.8 points per game, along with a career-high 7.9 assists in 35.3 minutes per game.
+Despite having played a career low 39 games due to injuries, Rose managed to record nine double-doubles.
+He also helped Luol Deng become an All-Star for the first time in his career.

 During Game 1 of the first round of the playoffs against the Philadelphia 76ers, Rose injured his left knee while trying to jump.
 He was immediately helped off the court.
 The injury occurred when the Bulls were leading by 12 points with 1:22 left to play.
 Rose came up just short of a triple-double, finishing with 23 points, 9 assists, and 9 rebounds in 37 minutes of action.
 An MRI later revealed that Rose tore the ACL in his left knee and would miss the rest of the playoffs.
 Rose had surgery performed on May 12, 2012, with an estimated recovery period of 8–12 months.

 2012–13 season: Year absence

-Rose returned to full contact practice in January 2013, and was cleared by doctor to play that March, but he did not appear in a game during the 2012–13 NBA season.
+Rose returned to full contact practice in January 2013, and was cleared by doctors to play in March, but he did not appear in a game during the 2012–13 NBA season.
+He was heavily criticized by Bulls fans for his decision to sit out the season, but maintained that he must listen to his body and will only return when he's 100 percent healed.
 Despite Rose's absence, the Bulls advanced to the Eastern Conference Semifinals, where they lost to the eventual champions, the Miami Heat.